Asthma Education, Policy, and Care Coverage

 Objective

-Performance Measures 1.
+Required Activities 1.
 Meet, at a minimum, quarterly and as needed, with the Illinois Asthma Program via conference call to discuss grant activities and progress.
 2. Select and participate on at least one of the Illinois Asthma Partnership (IAP) workgroups.
-3. Participate in annual in-person IAP meetings.
+3. Participate in annual IAP meetings.
 4. Report on National Asthma Program performance measures as part of quarterly progress reports and annual CDC performance measures.
 5. Provide evidence-based AS-ME to students with asthma.
-AS-ME must be based on National Asthma Education Prevention Program Expert Panel Report guidelines, a minimum of two sessions, and must include basic pathophysiology, correct usage of medications, monitoring symptoms, avoiding triggers, and return demonstration.
+AS-ME must be based on National Asthma Education Prevention Program guidelines, and must include basic pathophysiology, correct usage of medications, monitoring symptoms, avoiding triggers, and return demonstration.
 6. Promote asthma policy and best practices and disseminate information to stakeholders.
+7. Provide statewide education and/or focused training on policies related to asthma control to public health professionals, school staff, and other stakeholders.
+8. Conduct evaluation of undesignated emergency asthma medications program implementation in Illinois schools.
+9. By the end of the grant period, report on any measurable or meaningful change or impact in health outcomes, behaviors, or practices.

 UGA Program Terms

-The Asthma Education, Policy, and Care Coverage grant program aligns with components of the Centers for Disease Control and Prevention (CDC) EXHALE Technical Package, and the Community Preventive Services Task Force school-based asthma intervention recommendations, which focus on key levers to improve childhood asthma outcomes.
-The recipient of the award will improve infrastructure and provide asthma self-management education (AS-ME) to students with asthma and their caregivers; and provide asthma education and/or training, including on policies related to asthma control, to stakeholders such as public health professionals, community-based organizations, school staff, child care providers, and the public.
-The recipient will expand access to and delivery of evidence-based AS-ME to students with asthma and their families and/or caregivers utilizing an evidence-based curriculum.
+TThe recipient will expand access to and delivery of AS-ME to students with asthma and their families and/or caregivers utilizing an evidence-based curriculum.
 Caregivers may include other partners such as school staff and child care providers.
 Capacity and training needs of organizations should be assessed prior to implementation.
-AS-ME may be provided in-person or virtually, dependent upon recipient and partner organization restrictions during the pandemic.
-The recipient will also work to strengthen systems to improve guidelines-based care, access to asthma medications, and encourage adoption and implementation of asthma policies and best practices.
-The recipient will provide education and/or facilitate focused training on policies related to asthma control to public health professionals, school staff, and other stakeholders.
+AS-ME may be provided in-person or virtually, dependent upon recipient and partner organization preferences.
+Asthma education and communication interventions should be tailored to needs of key audiences, including individuals with asthma and caregivers, along with intermediary audiences (e.g., health professionals or school personnel, etc.).
+The recipient will also work to strengthen systems to improve guidelines-based care, access to asthma medications, and encourage adoption, implementation, and evaluation of asthma policies and best practices.
+The recipient will provide statewide education and/or facilitate focused training on policies related to asthma control to stakeholders such as public health professionals, community-based organizations, school staff, child care providers, and the public.
+Utilizing key partners, the recipient will conduct both process and outcome evaluation of undesignated emergency asthma medications program implementation.
+Evaluation efforts should include a thorough, descriptive assessment of policy implementation, stock albuterol usage and events, and associated health outcomes.

 Eligible Applicants